IlyaShav/wave-devops-course/README.txt

 1. get the repo and enter the part 2 directory, terraform uses the AWS credentials file to authenticate into the account, please change the "shared_credentials_file" value to your file location and save the file, enter "terraform" init", then "terraform apply".
 2. terraform will provision an EKS cluster with an ECR repository and jenkins that we will need for part 3, the proccess should take 10-15 minutes to complete.
 3. after the cluster's creation we should see if we can connect to it and see the resources, enter the command "export KUBECONFIG=~/wave-devops-course/part2/kubeconfig_my-cluster" this command grants us access to our provisioned cluster with the file named "kubeconfig_my-cluster".
-4. enter "kubectl get pods" and "kubectl get svc" to see that jenkins is up.
+4. now enter "kubectl get nodes" to see that we have acceess.
-5. now we need a way to access jenkins for part 3, we will change the jenkins service configuration to LoadBalancer with the next command: kubectl patch svc jenkins -p '{"spec": {"type": "LoadBalancer"}}'
-6. enter "kubectl get svc", copy the lb address into the browser and append the port number 8080.

 PART 3